elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 ---

-### For element nodes we can use innerHTML, but what is the recommended for use with the other node types like text nodes?
+### For element nodes, we can use innerHTML, but what is the recommended for use with the other node types like text nodes?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We should use the nodeValue and data properties instead of innerHTML.
-These two are almost the same for practical use, there are only minor specification differences.
-So, we should use the data property because it is shorter.</div><br />
+These two are almost the same for practical use, and there are only minor specification differences.
+So, we should use the data property; it's shorter to implement.</div><br />
-  <div><strong>Technical Response:</strong> The innerHTML property is only valid for element nodes.
-Other node types, such as text nodes, have their counterpart: nodeValue and data properties.
-These two are almost the same for practical use, there are only minor specification differences.
-So, we should use the data property, because it is shorter.
+  <div><strong>Technical Response:</strong> The innerHTML attribute applies exclusively to element nodes.
+Other node kinds, such as text nodes, have an equivalent: nodeValue and data properties.
+These two are nearly identical in terms of practical usage, with just minor specification changes.
+As a result, we should utilize the data property because it is easier to implement.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />